collabnix/kubelabs/Chaos101/chaos-lab.md

               name: chaos-script
 ```

-The above job should call the template that is responsible for runing the chaos deployment.
+The above job should call the template responsible for running the chaos deployment.
 Now, let's look at the script itself.
+For the script, we will use `kubectl patch` to temporarily increase the replica count, followed by `kubectl apply` to apply the chaos.
+Finally, we will use `kubectl wait` to see if the pod returns and the required replica count is maintained.
+The result will then be sent to Slack with a curl command.
+Finally, we will use a `kubectl patch` command to restore the number of replicas to their initial count.

 ```
 apiVersion: v1